Last updated: August 2026

 What general liability insurance covers

 General liability insurance is a third-party liability policy that responds to claims arising from a business’s operations, including bodily injury to non-employees, property damage to third parties, and personal and advertising injury.
-For contractors, it is the most commonly required coverage in contracts, leases, vendor portals, and city permit packets.
+For contractors, it is one of the most commonly required coverages in contracts, leases, vendor portals, and city permit packets.

 Whether you remodel homes in Los Fresnos, perform maintenance at the Port of Brownsville, complete tenant improvements downtown, or work on commercial facilities throughout Cameron County, your general liability policy is often the first document clients request before allowing work to begin.